HarshadNarayane/Gridx/Create-the-simplest-Gridx.md

-The simplest gridx does not have any extra modules and extensions, and it is fed by a client store.
+The simplest gridx does not have any extra modules or extensions, and it is fed by a client store.
 It can do hardly no more than a native html table, but it's a solid base and a good start for advanced features.
 That's why we call it Gridx, an extensible grid.

 # 1. Preparation